An Introduction to FGC Practice

 What about after uni?

 This course will consolidate your existing practice knowledge and experience and will enable you to develop and further your career in Family Group Conference practice.
-There is the opportunity to use credits gained on the post graduate certificate towards a Master's qualification.
+You may choose to pursue further postgraduate study.

 This course is a collaborative partnership with the Family Rights Group, the leading authority in Family Group Conference Practice in the UK.